bfinl/TH-DeepSIF/README.md

 The simulated datasets used for the reported evaluations will be deposited separately and linked from here.

-Clinical EEG and imaging data are not publicly available, owing to restrictions relating to patient privacy and institutional data-sharing agreements.

 ## Contact

 Bin He — bhe1@andrew.cmu.edu